Bed Sore Stages & Treatment

 Bedsores are known to occur in patients who are bedridden or who cannot change their positions.
 We know that even when sitting or lying down in bed or while sleeping we change our position so many times in just 10 minutes.
 This cannot be called fidgeting.
 It is a natural protective mechanism of our body to avoid constant pressure on our skin and underlying tissues.
 Changing position relieves the pressure on the skin and underlying tissues.

 If a person has paralysis or is bedridden or in a wheelchair and cannot change his/her position frequently, then the relentless pressure on the skin and underlying tissues causes a reduced blood flow to these tissues.
-This results in tissue damage and development of bedsores.
+This results in tissue damage and the development of bedsores.
 Secondly, constant friction with the bed sheets or clothes further adds to the injury of the skin.
 If the person has incontinence (leaks urine), then the risk of infection in the damaged skin increases and the person develops an infected skin ulcer.
 An ulcer is a break in the continuity of the skin.

 Stages of bedsores